iredmail/docs/4-howto/recalculate.mailbox.quota.md

-# How to force Dovecot to recalculate mailbox quota
+# Force Dovecot to recalculate mailbox quota

 iRedMail enables dict quota since iRedMail-0.7.0, dict quota is recalculated only if the quota goes below zero